eMediaLab/GitTips/ReadMe.md

 > * You are now looking at the remote version of the branch (locally)
 > * You are now in a "Read Only" mode

+## Merge Updates

+### Update a Local Repo after Fetching

-**Merge: Remote and Local Branch**
+**Merge: Remote Changes to Local Branch**
-If everything appears ok after fetching, checking out, and inspecting any remote changes, ...you can then merge the remote branch to your local copy.
+If everything appears ok after fetching, checking out, and inspecting any remote changes (see steps above), ...you can then merge the remote branch to your local copy.

 ```
 git checkout master